 In the early years, instruments can be introduced through picture books (eg, Zin!
 Zin!
 Zin!
 A Violin!) or group lessons (eg, Music Together).
 When we lived in Los Angeles a few years ago, my daughter had a blast at Toddle Tunes!

 We also have these popular handbells (similar here).
 Although my kids rarely used them, many parents have shared that these bells helped their kids learn the basic C-scale and simple tunes.
-Some have recommended the Preschool Prodigies program.
+Some friends have recommended the Preschool Prodigies program.

 Many of you shared that you knew your child was ready to learn simply by them asking and choosing their first instrument!
 Often, this was after watching a parent play, watching a performance, or reading books about music!